RathnamS089/Minimal-EPS-circuit-/AI_USAGE.md

 Conceptual Clarification: I asked the AI to clarify specific electronic concepts related to my circuit, such as "What is the threshold voltage for minimum power?" and "What's the difference between the PWL function and a normal VCCS source?"

 Git/GitHub Workflow: I requested specific command-line instructions to set up my repository and fix a series of authentication and push errors.

-Documentation: I prompted the AI to create and refine content for the final report files, including the README.md and RESULTS.md.

 How AI Outputs Were Adapted